October 8th Get on and work together

 16: Now the Lord of peace himself give you peace always by all means.
 The Lord be with you all.
 17: The salutation of Paul with mine own hand, which is the token in every epistle: so I write.
 18: The grace of our Lord Jesus Christ be with you all.
 Amen.

 In this last section of his letter Paul gives a firm instruction to the leaders of the assembly that they are to act in discipline – in the authority of the Lord Jesus Christ.
-He says that they are to formally withdraw fellowship from every brother who ‘breaks ranks’ i.e. fails to take his responsibilities as a believer.
-He says this is not what how we instructed you to live.
+He says that they are to formally withdraw fellowship from every brother who ‘breaks ranks’ i.e. fails to take his responsibilities as a believer, or exceeds his responsibility.
+He says this is not what we instructed you to live.
 Every man has a station – a position in life.
 (For example - Fathers have a duty to provide for their family) Paul says you know that we behaved ourselves in a way that was consistent with the divine order.
 God has ordained us apostles that we were to be self supporting.
 So we worked hard to provide for our needs.
 In fact says Paul we worked very hard day and night so that we did not need to lay a responsibility on you to provide for us.
 Now Paul is careful to point out that this was not because they had no right to ask for support, but they did it so that they would be examples of how to live honourably.
 Paul reminded them that when they were with them, they said, if a man is lazy and will not work then he must go hungry.
 (A Jewish proverb) Paul says l hear that there are some who have stopped working and are busy looking into other peoples business instead of looking after their own.
 Now, he says, we command you in the name of the Lord Jesus Christ that all of you work quietly in your own business and eat bread that you have earned.
 And do not become tired of doing this good thing.
 And if anyone does not obey this instruction - in this letter, then take note of that man and separate yourself from him so that he might be ashamed of himself and return to his senses.
 I don’t want you to never speak to him again or treat him as a leper - an outcast, but l want you to correct him as a brother.
 Excommunication was not with the intension of cutting off fellowship forever but with the purpose of bringing the erring brother back.
 Paul closes with a benediction.
 May the Lord of peace give you peace by all means.
 The Lord be with you all.
 Paul finishes off his letter in his own distinctive handwriting.